nf-core/stableexpression/README.md

 ...
 ```

-Now you can tun the pipeline as follows:
+Now you can run the pipeline as follows:

 > ```bash
 > nextflow run nf-core/stableexpression \